torproject/tor/doc/HACKING/design/00-overview.md

 For more information about Tor's coding standards and some helpful development tools, see doc/HACKING in the Tor repository.

-For more information about writing tests, see doc/HACKING/WritingTests.txt in the Tor repository.

 ### The very high level ###